top of page

 Why uploading a GEDcom file to FamilySearch takes so long

-Today, I will share some reasons adding your family tree to this totally free genealogy platform takes so much time.
-Then, I'll share a few tips on what to do about it.
+Today, I will share why adding your family tree to this free genealogy platform takes so much time and give a few tips on how to do it.

 But first, we need to go back to come forward.